pterylae/svg-arc-to-cubic-bezier/README.md

 # SVG arc to cubic bezier
-A conversion from Javascript to C++
+A conversion from Javascript to C++ based on this project: colinmeinke/svg-arc-to-cubic-bezier

 A function that takes an SVG arc curve as input, and maps it to one or more cubic bezier curves.